NETWAYS/foreman-training/installation/04_installation.md

 #### Expected result:

-The Foreman installer is installed and "foreman-installer --help" could be run from command line.
+The Foreman installer is installed and "foreman-installer --scenario katello --help" could be run from command line.

 !SLIDE supplemental solutions